askari0102/devops26-dumbways-muwahidunasykari/Week 3/README.md

     <img width="362" height="145" alt="image" src="https://github.com/user-attachments/assets/4db62221-ba0d-4d8b-b6a1-9f08345ecae5" />

 28. Run `pm2 start` on both frontend and backend directories.
-If one of them displayed as "errored" then you first need to run "pm2 delete all" to delete all process in pm2, then run `pm2 start` again.
+If one of them displayed as "errored" then you first need to run `pm2 delete all` to delete all process in pm2, then run `pm2 start` again.
     <img width="973" height="428" alt="image" src="https://github.com/user-attachments/assets/4f94cbd1-9168-4cc5-88c1-4e65a5781641" />